Oklahoma Energy Code Adoption Toolkit

 Local Adoption is the First Step Toward Compliance

 Oklahoma recently updated its statewide energy codes, which puts local governments in a position to implement and enforce these changing codes in their communities.
-Each city, town, or village in Oklahoma is required to take action.
-In many communities this may not have happened in a long time.
+Each city, town, or village in Oklahoma must take action to adopt and enforce building codes, to ensure comfortable, healthy, and affordable homes and businesses.

 Energy Code Adoption Toolkit

-SPEER developed this Energy Code Adoption Toolkit to provide resources to support local governments as they move to adopt new energy codes as required by statute, and to support the building industry with information, resources, tools and links to other supporting organizations.
+SPEER developed this Energy Code Adoption Toolkit to provide resources to support local governments as they move to adopt minimum energy codes as established in statute, and to support the building industry with information, resources, tools and links to other supporting organizations.

 The Toolkit is divided into three main sections and each section includes links to take you to a more in depth discussion of key topics.
 In each section is an “Ask an Expert” button that you can use anytime to reach our staff for assistance.

-Energy Codes in State Law– Energy codes and standards set the minimum requirements for new construction and renovations to ensure energy efficiency, comfort, and durability and make buildings more affordable to buy and to operate.
+Energy Codes in State Law – Energy codes and standards set the minimum requirements for new construction and renovations to ensure energy efficiency, comfort, and durability and make buildings more affordable to operate.
 This section will explain all the rules and state law that applies to codes.

-Local Code Adoption– Each local government must pass an ordinance to adopt the code, and then has the authority to enforce it.
+Local Code Adoption – Each local government must pass an ordinance to adopt the code, to establish the authority to enforce it.
 In this section you will find information about the mechanics of local code adoption, different types of ordinances, sample clarifying amendments, cost benefit analysis and much more that will make code adoption more efficient and less painful for the entire industry.

 For Codes Training and CEUs: go to SPEER Calendar.